thingsboard/thingsboard.github.io/docs/user-guide/install/windows.md

 ##### Start Thingsboard service

 Now let's start the Thingsboard service!
-Open command prompt as an Administrator and execute following command:
+Open the command prompt as an Administrator and execute the following command:

 ```shell
 net start thingsboard